Why Sell Your House at Auction?

 This is the cost of placing your property on the main portals (like Rightmove and Zoopla).

-Part of this fee also goes towards producing the listing in the auctioneer’s catalog and other marketing material used to generate buyer interest.
+Part of this fee also goes towards producing the listing in the auctioneer’s catalogue and other marketing material used to generate buyer interest.

 You’ll also be paying for the auction house to organise viewings and conduct open days at your property.